-Fig. 9 shows the copolarization and cross-polarization patterns in the D-plane of a printed dipole mounted on a ground plane polarized in the y- and x-directions.
-It is demonstrated that the printed dipole polarized in the y-direction, as shown in Fig. 9(a), has a lower cross-polarization level, according to Ludwig 2-I. However, radiation patterns of the x-polarized printed dipole have a lower cross-polarization level according to the Ludwig 2-II definition, as shown in Fig. 9(b), compared with other definitions.
-This is also agree with the earlier analysis summarized in Table I. Ludwig 3 produces about 5 dB of degradation in the cross-polarization level compared with when the proper definition at $\theta = 45^{\circ}$ is used.
-On the other hand, the cross-polarization levels using Ludwig 2-II in Fig. 9(a) and Ludwig 2-I in Fig. 9(b) are very high compared with that calculated according to Ludwig 2-I and Ludwig 2-II, respectively, in Fig. 9(a) and (b).
+Fig. 9 illustrates the co- and cross-polarization patterns in the D-plane of a printed dipole mounted on a ground plane polarized in the y- and x-direction.
+It is demonstrated that the printed dipole polarized in the y-direction, as shown in Fig. 9-a, has a lower cross-polarization level, according to Ludwig 2-I. However, radiation patterns of the x-polarized printed dipole have a lower cross-polarization level according to the Ludwig 2-II definition, as shown in Fig. 9-b, compared to other definitions.
+This is also agree with the earlier analysis summarized in Table I. Ludwig 3 produces about 5 dB of degradation in the cross-polarization level compared to when the proper definition at $\theta = 45^{\circ}$ is used.
+On the other hand, the cross-polarization levels using Ludwig 2-II in Fig. 9a, and Ludwig 2-I in Fig. 9-b, are very high compared to that calculated according to Ludwig 2-I and Ludwig 2-II, respectively, in the same figures.
 This difference is about 10 dB.
-This inaccuracy in the cross-polarization levels has a large impact on the antenna performance in applications requiring very low cross-polarization levels.
-This is the case in polarimetric weather radars that require less than -40 dBcross polarizations for $\pm 45^{\circ}$ scan volume in the E-, H-, and D-planes [16].
+This inaccuracy in the cross-polarization levels has a large impact on antenna performance in applications requiring very low cross-polarization levels.
+This is the case in polarimetric weather radars that require less than -40 dB cross-polarizations for $\pm 45^{\circ}$ scan volume in the E-, H-, and D-planes [16].

-To verify the simulated results, E{θ} and E{φ} components of an electric far field radiated by a microstrip patch and a pyramidal horn antenna are measured, both in amplitude and phase, in the D-plane, as shown in Figs. 10 and 11.
-These components, obtained from the far-field chamber measurements, were then used to calculate the copolarization and cross-polarization components based on Ludwig's definitions.
-Using measured E{θ} and E{φ} , the calculated copolarization and cross-polarization components are shown in Figs. 12 and 13 for the rectangular microstrip patch and pyramidal horn antennas, respectively.
-In Fig. 12(a) and (b), according to the direction of patch antenna polarization, cross-polarization levels are different according to the used Ludwig's definition.
-The same can be observed in Fig. 13(a) and (b) from the results using the pyramidal horn antenna.
+To verify the simulated results, E{θ} and E{φ} components of an electric far field radiated by a microstrip patch and a pyramidal horn antenna are measured, both in amplitude and phase, in the D-plane, as shown in Figs. 10 and 12.
+These components, obtained from the far-field chamber measurements, were then used to calculate the co- and cross-polarization components based on Ludwig's definitions.
+Using measured E{θ} and E{φ} , the calculated co- and cross-polarization components are shown in Figs. 11 and 13 for the rectangular microstrip patch and pyramidal horn antennas, respectively.
+In Fig. 11 (a-b), according to the direction of patch antenna polarization, cross-polarization levels are different according to the used Ludwig's definition.
+The same can be observed in Fig. 13 (a-b) from the results using the pyramidal horn antenna.

 As explained early in this paper, Ludwig 2-I is defined according to the reference field radiated by a linearly polarized electric dipole along the y-axis.
 However, the reference field radiated by a linearly polarized electric dipole along the x-axis defines Ludwig 2-II.
 Ludwig's third definition is defined by the E-field radiated by a Huygens source.
-With an ideal case, these analytical expressions predict zero cross polarization.
-In practice, in addition to intended polarization currents, other currents will contribute to cross polarization.
+With an ideal case, these analytical expressions predict zero cross-polarization.
+In practice, in addition to intended polarization currents, other currents will contribute to cross-polarization.
 For simplicity, a Ludwig 2-I is considered as a reference definition and is used with an ideal linearly polarized source such as an electric dipole polarized in the y-direction.
 This dipole is simulated in HFSS with a simple feed structure (a lumped port feed) to reduce its impact.
 The simulated cross-polarization values are very low, and they are comparable to analytical values.
-Several antenna types designed at 3 GHz, including wire dipole, printed dipole, narrow-side-fed rectangular patch, wide-side-fed rectangular patch, single-polarized square patch, dual-polarized square patch, and dual-polarized crossed patch, were used in this paper to demonstrate the errors induced by the improper use of Ludwig's definitions.
-These antennas are numbered from 1 to 7, respectively, as shown in Fig. 14.
+Several antenna types designed at 3 GHz, including